HAL-xyz/hal-bot-generator/README.md

-# Hal's Bot Generator
+# HAL's Bot Generator

-Hal Collective inc. is proudly made up of a very lazy team 😴.
-So, we thought about to create a script to auto-generate bots to keep track of some cool DeFi projects 😎.
+We are lazy, and we are damn proud of it 😴.
+So, we decided to create a script to auto-generate HAL bots to keep track of cool DeFi projects 😎.

+## Use case
+Our goal was to use HAL to create a Bot notifying any deposit or withdraw with a USD value higher than X, on any yVault, and send a message both on Telegram and Twitter.
+That means 16 vaults * 2 use cases (deposit and withdraw) * 2 actions (Telegram and Twitter) -> 64 triggers (manually checking che current price of each token to convert the threshold from fiat to the vault token).
+This script solves this and it's generalized for any similar bot creation.

 ## How to install

 Well, it's pretty simple.
-Just clone the repo then run:
+Just clone the repo, then run:

 ```
 yarn